CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 To learn more about what you can do with this service, see Azure AI Vision's documentation on [optical character recognition](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-ocr).

 ### Review
-In this lab, you have created an azure AI speech resource, connected it to the vision studio and extracted text from images in the studio.
+In this lab, you have completed the following tasks:

+- Created an *Azure AI Speech* resource
+- Connected your Azure AI service resource to Vision Studio
+- Extracted text from images in the Vision Studio

 ## You have successfully completed this lab.